 The process to register a vehicle on CVS is similar to the HVS.
-There are three RMS forms to complete, and one club form to complete.
+There are two RMS forms to complete, plus one CMC Checklist of requirements and one club form to complete.
 See the CVS Forms at the foot of this web page to download all the documents.
-Refer to the CVS Registration Checklist document we have prepared to assist members with the initial application and subsequent renewals.
+Refer to the ROC CVS Registration Checklist document we have prepared to assist members with the initial application and subsequent renewals.

 One difference with establishing a CVS registration is that you need a Safety and Identity Check (formally blue slip) the first time, regardless of whether your vehicle is registered or unregistered, and then a Vehicle Safety Check (formally pink slip) for subsequent renewals.

 We have summarised the main features of the scheme above, however, the CMC website has a comprehensive CVS information page with a detailed guideline, as well as sample forms.

 We recommend you read both the CMC CVS guideline and the RMS website on CVS.

 Council of Motor Clubs HVS Documents web page

 As the 60 days of personal use are in addition to any Club activities, you should,

 • for ROC activities,